Mentorship – My journey as a industry ‘influencer’

 A 3-phase approach was taken which had the following umbrella titles

-- PHASE 1 : Foundations – Long-term goal setting, self-assessment of strengths & weaknesses & the impact these have on realisation of your career targets.
+- PHASE 1 : DESIGN (Your career journey) – Long-term goal setting, self-assessment of strengths & weaknesses & the impact these have on realisation of your career targets.

-- PHASE 2 : Refine business identity – Improving clients programming, developing a better business brain and professional critique sessions.
+- PHASE 2 : REFINE (Your coaching practices and processes) – Improving clients programming, developing a better business brain and professional critique sessions.

 The first 2 phases were delivered via group format – often pairing up the participants with each other or in small groups to complete practical tasks or take part in discussion.
 Each week they were levied with completing a task based on that weeks topic & often would be required to meet up (or via digital means) to complete the task.
 As each phase of the program allows for use of the facility – on occasion we could catch up quickly to discuss issues they were having regarding each task, breaking down any stigma of uncertainty over the week regarding what was needed.
 Of course, I remained on hand should any questions need to be asked via quick call or group message.